McCarthy's next big task: Win GOP support for House rules

 Rep. Jim Jordan, R-Ohio, a member of the Freedom Caucus who is expected to lead the House Judiciary Committee, defended the concessions McCarthy made and said he believes the rules package will get enough Republican support to pass.
 He insisted that the agreements will help ensure broader representation on committees and will curtail unfettered government spending.

-“We’ll see tomorrow,” he said, but “I think we’ll get the 218 votes needed to pass the rules package.”
+“We’ll see tomorrow,” he said Sunday, but “I think we’ll get the 218 votes needed to pass the rules package.”

 “Our general concern is that the dysfunction — that was historic — that we saw this week is not at an end, it’s just the beginning,” said House Democratic leader Hakeem Jeffries of New York.